LLNL/py-hostlist/docs/source/contribution_guide.rst

 Continuous Integration
 ----------------------

 py-hostlist uses `Travis CI <https://travis-ci.org/LLNL/py-hostlist>`_ for Continuous Integration testing.
-This means that every time you submit a pull request, a series of tests will be run to make sure you didn't accidentally introduce any bugs into Spack. **Your PR will not be accepted until it passes all of these tests.** While you can certainly wait for the results of these tests after submitting a PR, we recommend that you run them locally to speed up the review process.
+This means that every time you submit a pull request, a series of tests will be run to make sure you didn't accidentally introduce any bugs into py-hostlist. **Your PR will not be accepted until it passes all of these tests.** While you can certainly wait for the results of these tests after submitting a PR, we recommend that you run them locally to speed up the review process.

 .. note::